yoep/popcorn-fx/README.md

-# Popcorn Time Desktop Java
+# Popcorn Time Desktop JavaFX

-Popcorn Time Desktop application based on the original Popcorn Time Desktop and Popcorn Time Android versions.
+Popcorn Time Desktop JavaFX is based on the original Popcorn Time Desktop and Popcorn Time Android versions.
+Popcorn Time Desktop JavaFX uses **Java 11+** and **OpenJFX 14**.
-This version was created to work with embedded devices such as the Raspberry PI.
+This version was created to work with embedded devices such as the Raspberry PI, but it also works on desktop environments such as **Linux & Windows** (not tested on Mac).

+Popcorn Time Desktop Java has been tested with **Raspberry Pi 3B+ and 4**.

 ## Launch options